Traumatic Brain Injury

 - Sleep: You may have changes in your sleep patterns, such as not being able to fall asleep or stay asleep, or sleeping much more of the time.
 Not getting good sleep can affect how well you recover and how severely other symptoms affect you.

-- Drug or alcohol abuse: You may use drugs or alcohol to get rid of feelings of anxiety, depression, and stress or to feel normal or accepted.
+- Substance use disorder: You may use drugs or alcohol to get rid of feelings of anxiety, depression, and stress or to feel normal or accepted.
 If you are having problems with drugs or alcohol, treatment can help.
 The first step is often detoxification, along with medical care.

 - Post-traumatic stress disorder: Along with the physical damage from a brain injury, you might have long-lasting effects from the trauma of the injury.
 You may have fears about a loss of safety and control in your life.
 You may pull away from other people, work all the time, or use drugs or alcohol.
 It's important to get treatment for post-traumatic stress disorder (PTSD).
 Talk to your family doctor.
 Or, if you're a veteran, contact your local VA hospital or Vet Center.